dcorre/gmadet/docs/machine_learning.rst

 It will results a file ``infer_results.dat`` in the ``PATH_CUTOUTS`` containing the probability that a source is a false (column: label0) or true (column: label1).
 You can then aplly a threshold on these probability to keep only some candidates.

 To assess the threshold you can run the ``gmadet-cnn_infer`` on the same images you used for the training.
+Combine the cutouts in the ``true`` and ``false`` folder into one common folder and run ``gmadet-cnn_infer`` on these cutout.
+You can also perform a new simulation, run gmadet on them, extract the cutouts and apply the model you trained during the first simulation to have more representative results.
+Ideally these training should be done on a few tens of images with a total of a few tens or hundred of thousands true transients.

 Then you can visualise the results with some plots that will help to assess the probability threshold to apply.